ashleysally00/comparing-vector-embeddings-models-lyrics-milvus/README.md

 # Comparing Vector Embeddings from Different Models Using Milvus

 A project demonstrating the comparison of different language models using song lyrics and vector embeddings stored in Milvus database.
+**Note: I do not really like Taylor Swift... but I do like this project, which happens to include her lyrics**

 ## Project Overview